 Casual restaurants in San Miguel de Allende

 Hecho en Mexico - a great option for a casual meal with an extensive menu including plenty of vegan options and salads.
 If you're feeling adventurous, try the fondue de huitlacoche (think queso).
-Huitlacoche is considered a delicacy in Mexico.
-It's basically a mushroom that crows on corn cobs.

-Inside Café - touts itself as a meeting point for entrepreneurs, digital nomads, and open like-minded people in a space that promotes art, music, culture, and hospitality.
+Inside Cafe - touts itself as a meeting point for entrepreneurs, digital nomads, and open, like-minded people in a space that promotes art, music, culture, and hospitality.

-Go here for brunch/lunch.
-There are several filling breakfast bowls to choose from with both vegan and gluten free options.
-Or go all out and order one of their insane grilled cheese combinations.
 The coffee is also great and the prices are cheap. $7 for a breakfast bowl, $2 for a flat white, and $8.50 for a pulled pork grilled cheese sandwich.

 La Parada - seafood is king at this affordable Peruvian restaurant.
 The ceviche and octopus dishes are by far the most popular.

-Best brunch restaurants in San Miguel de Allende
+Best brunch in San Miguel de Allende

 Cafes and coffee shops

 Lavanda Cafe - the best coffee shop in San Miguel de Allende (don't worry I tried them all and will be publishing a San Miguel coffee shop post soon).
 I visited Lavanda at least once a day.
-There are two locations, one by the San Miguel market (perfect for a shopping pick-me-up) and one in the very center of town.

 Try the lavender latte, or my personal favorite, the mareado lavanda.
 This drink took me back to my espresso freddo days in Greece.
 Frothed espresso, poured over ice, with lavender and a touch of brown sugar.

-Panio - located in the heart of the historic center, Panio is a great choice for coffee and pastries.
+Panio Relox - located in the heart of the historic center, Panio is a great choice for coffee and pastries.
 The coconut eclairs are scrumptious and the breakfast migas were also wonderful.

-Ki'bok - after gaining quite the following in Tulum (Ki'bok's first location), a second cafe was soon opened in San Miguel de Allende.
+Ki'bok Coffee SMA - after gaining quite the following in Tulum (Ki'bok's first location), a second cafe was soon opened in San Miguel de Allende.
 The cold brew is especially good and this is one of the best spots to hang for a while as there's plenty of seating and a sunny rooftop patio.

 Street food/taco carts